- Spinal Anatomy

 - Pinched nerve – an impingement of a nerve root in the spinal column

 - Spinal stenosis – a narrowing of the spinal canal

 - Osteoarthritis – a degenerative joint condition that can produce bone spurs

 - Spinal injury – a fracture of the atlas is called a Jefferson fracture, named for the 20th century British neurosurgeon, Sir Geoffrey Jefferson

 Rarely is surgery necessary to treat conditions that affect the atlas.
 Most conditions can be treated conservatively, using methods such as physical therapy, pain medication, exercise or chiropractic therapy.
 Occasionally, though, chronic upper body discomfort or neck pain associated with the atlas and the other cervical vertebrae might not respond to weeks or months of conservative treatment, and a physician might present surgery as an option.

 Laser Spine Institute offers more effective alternatives to the long recovery associated with traditional open spine surgery to treat conditions with the atlas.
 The surgeons at Laser Spine Institute perform minimally invasive, outpatient procedures to help patients find relief from neck and back pain.
-Contact Laser Spine Institute to learn more, or for a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more about our minimally invasive procedures.